 The sale of items by individuals or by youth groups is prohibited without approval prior to the conference.
 Any groups wishing to use the trademark/copyrighted name “Montreat” or the Montreat logo on any t-shirts or clothing items must request approval from the Conference Center.
 Direct those requests to Tanner Pickett, Vice President, Sales, Marketing & Communications, 828-669-2911, ext.
 305, at email@example.com and a usage license will be granted to you free of charge.

-When you receive your back home packet 60 days before your conference, you will be given further instructions about this form.
+When you receive your back home packet 60 days before your conference, you will be given further instructions about this new process.
+You can also find instructions at myMontreat.org.